dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

 - Ask dbt is failing with `Unable to access schema `dbt_sl_llm`.
     - Please check that the SL user is granted access to the schema.
 Double check that it has all the permissions it needs to read and write from the schema.
-- You need to update the app configurations including the dbt Cloud inputs.
+- If you need to update the app configurations in terms of the dbt Cloud inputs including account id, account url, etc
     - Go into the app configurations page and delete the existing configurations.
 Input the new ones and then run `CALL app_public.restart_app();` in the application database in Snowsight.